vrish1506/NetworkDeviceTracker/README.md

 GOAL #1.

       Step 1 : SSH to Linux box from the same box and run the DF command.
-      Step 2 : Collect collect and filter the result to retrieve only relevant data Step 3 : Log the filered output in log file
+      Step 2 : Collect and filter the output to retrieve only relevant data Step 3 : Log the filered output in log file